Do patients have to pay for clinical trials?

 Lab tests.
-Insurance companies are not required to cover lab tests that are conducted for the sake of the trial, rather than for normal care.
-For example, if the study team conducts a blood test to collect data, rather than to check on your health, that test may not be covered by your insurance.
+Insurance companies are not normally required to cover lab tests that are conducted for the sake of a trial.
+For example, if the study team conducts a blood test to collect data rather than to check on your health, that test may not be covered by your insurance.
 However, these tests are typically covered by the sponsor.

 Travel costs and other expenses.
-In addition to the cost of receiving care as part of a trial, patients may also spend money getting to the research site and paying for meals.
-While insurance will not typically cover these costs, the trial may offer reimbursement for travel and meals.
+Patients may also spend money getting to the research site and paying for meals.
+The sponsor may offer reimbursement for travel and meals.

 What about paid clinical trials?

-Paid clinical trials have their pros and cons.
+Taking part in a paid clinical trial has pros and cons.
 While you may like the idea of being paid for your time, early-stage clinical trials typically involve more risk than later-stage trials.
 The treatment may not have been tested in humans yet, or tested in very few volunteers.
 Before joining a paid clinical trial, you will have all potential risks explained to you during the informed consent process.

 Later-stage clinical trials sometimes offer reimbursement for your trial or, more often, for travel or childcare.
 Reimbursements aren't always advertised and can vary from site to site, so ask the study team if you're interested in learning more.

 By law, clinical trials cannot coerce patients into taking part.
 When Institutional Review Boards (IRBs) review study protocol and outreach materials, they may approve payment for participation, but it's important that payment not be positioned as a benefit of participating or a reason to participate.

 Before you can participate in any clinical trial, you will be asked to review and sign an informed consent form (ICF), which will explain the potential benefits, risks, and side effects that you may experience while taking part in the clinical trial.